greenheartgames/greenworks/readme.md

 Once building is done, you can find `greenworks-(linux/win/osx).node` under `build/Release`.

-If you have any issues on building/running, consult to [troubleshooting](https://github.com/greenheartgames/greenworks/wiki/Troubleshooting) page.
+If you encounter any issues consult the [troubleshooting](https://github.com/greenheartgames/greenworks/wiki/Troubleshooting) page.

 ###Node-webkit Building Steps

-Using Greenworks in node-webkit, you need the [nw-gyp](https://github.com/rogerwang/nw-gyp) instead of 'node-gyp' to build.
+Using Greenworks in node-webkit, you need to use [nw-gyp](https://github.com/rogerwang/nw-gyp) instead of 'node-gyp' to build.

 ```